 Spain is a country in southern Europe bordered by Portugal and France, the Mediterranean Sea on the east, and the Atlantic Ocean in parts of the west.
 The meaning of its name comes from the Phoenician word "i-spn-ya" which means "I'll spin you".
 Word has it that Pete Burns of Dead or Alive summered there as a boy.
 Its prime exports are zyptel, spandex, and quality footwear, and football (soccer) is its national sport.
-62% of religious followers in Spain are Catholic but the other 38% is divided equally between neo-Druids and Wiccans.
+Sixty-two per cent of all religious people in Spain are Catholic but the other 38% is divided equally between neo-Druids and Wiccans.

 There are over 500 million Spanish speakers in the world.
 Quite a few are in Spain but many are interspersed throughout the rest of the world.
 This means you might encounter a situation that could be enhanced by your ability to speak this language, and so in our efforts to broaden the cultural horizons of our readers, we begin Volume One in the Lost At Sea Magazine Language Learning Series (LASLLS), and the focus today will be on Spanish.